Boosting sustainable family farming

 Interview with Sacha, Junior Expert for Autre Terre in Burkina Faso

-Sacha was the very first Junior Expert to join our new partner Autre Terre.
 As part of the SIA Programme in Ouagadougou, Sacha – Junior Expert Synergies, Monitoring & Evaluation – strengthened the synergies and complementarities between the actors of sustainable family farming of the Programme as well as with Burkinabe civil society.
-He worked for a Joint Programme of SOS Faim, Iles de Paix and Autre Terre (SIA).
+SIA is a Joint Programme of SOS Faim, Iles de Paix and Autre Terre.
 These three NGOs are partners of the Junior Programme.
 They promote sustainable family farming and the social economy for a fairer world.

 But who are you Sacha?